nsyawali12/fish-eating-classification/README.md

 #### Scenario 3
 in Scenario 3.
 All the dataset will be concatenated in the first place, so there will be only one dataframe, from the feature extraction using PCA until modeling process done.

+### Conclusion

+In this Challenge, From all the Scenarios that have been implemented, so far Random Forest Model 5 from Scenario 1 is the greatest model, with 95% accuracy.
+However, unlike any other scenario, scenario 1 has the consistency of testing, the accuracy shows increasing, starting from model result using data 1 until data 5, both KNN and Random Forest.

+From the other scenarios which have concatenated data, each data has a good and clean quality, after combining the data, the new dataframe will be got saturated, so the performance is lower than scenario 1.
+In the lesson that the author learns, Random Forest has the ability to make the machine learning model for fish-eating classification.

+In further research, the author will try using Deep learning and adding some preprocess algorithm such reducting outlier, to know there is a possibility of increasing the performance of this dataset.